discourse/service_skeleton/ultravisor/README.md

 is in Ultravisor from Erlang.
 You will get a lot of very excellent insight from reading [the Erlang/OTP Supervision Principles](http://erlang.org/doc/design_principles/sup_princ.html).

-# Installation

-It's a gem:

-    gem install ultravisor

-There's also the wonders of [the Gemfile](http://bundler.io):

-    gem 'ultravisor'

-If you're the sturdy type that likes to run from git:

-    rake install

-Or, if you've eschewed the convenience of Rubygems entirely, then you presumably know what to do already.

 # Usage

 This section gives you a basic overview of the high points of how Ultravisor